idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

 ![picture_19](https://static.igem.wiki/teams/5562/collabroation/19.webp)

-### 3.1.7 With iGEM Team of South China Agricultural University (SCAU-China,SCAU Double Satellite Team)
+### 3.1.7 With iDEC Team of South China Agricultural University (SCAU-China,SCAU Double Satellite Team)

-Our team conducted online thematic exchanges with the iGEM team of South China Agricultural University (SCAU-China, also known as the \"SCAU Double Star Team\").
+Our team conducted online thematic exchanges with the iDEC team of South China Agricultural University (SCAU-China, also known as the \"SCAU Double Star Team\").
 At the meeting, SCAU-China team demonstrated the research results around its synthetic biology project from technical